ansible-collections/kubernetes.core/docs/kubernetes.core.k8s_service_module.rst

 Synopsis
 --------
-- Use Openshift Python SDK to manage Services on Kubernetes
+- Use Kubernetes Python SDK to manage Services on Kubernetes